 Heartfelt words from the intended mother:

-“I am currently sitting in my hotel room after having a transfer of two female embryos on Sunday, Mother’s Day… what a beautiful gift on a such a symbolic day.
+“I am currently sitting in my hotel room after having a transfer of two female embryos on Sunday, Mother’s Day… what a beautiful gift on such a symbolic day.

 I have dreamed of twin girls since I was 12 years old as I have twin sisters that are 6 years older than me.
-In the last few years I have thought that dream would never become a reality with my age.
+In the last few years, I have thought that dream would never become a reality at my age.
 And so I have genetically grieved as a donor was my only possibility and yet as I look at your photos there is such a similarity between us.
 We both have curly hair and blue eyes.